jaredhoberock/stanford-cs193g-sp2010/tutorials/0_prerequisites.md

 # Prerequisites

 To get started programming with CUDA, download and install the [CUDA Toolkit and developer driver](https://developer.nvidia.com/cuda-downloads).
-The toolkit includes nvcc, the NVIDIA CUDA Compiler, and other software necessary to develop CUDA applications.
+The toolkit includes `nvcc`, the NVIDIA CUDA Compiler, and other software necessary to develop CUDA applications.
 The driver ensures that GPU programs run correctly on CUDA-capable hardware, which you'll also need.

 You can confirm that the CUDA Toolkit is correctly installed on your machine by running `nvcc --version` from a command line.
 For example, on a Linux machine,